 Zak Mir talks to Segun Lawson, President & CEO of Thor Explorations

-Zak Mir talks to Segun Lawson, CEO of Thor Explorations.
-The company provided an -
+Zak Mir talks to Segun Lawson, President & CEO of Thor Explorations, in the wake -